 (r) EIM Transfer System Resource Settlement.

 (1) EIM Transfer System Resource Registration.
-The CAISO will provide each EIM Entity with financially binding Settlement of Energy transfer schedule changes from its respective base schedules between EIM Entity Balancing Authority Areas, and will –
+The CAISO will provide each EIM Entity with financially binding Settlement of Energy transfer schedule changes from its respective base schedules between EIM Entity Balancing Authority Areas, unless the EIM Entity Balancing Authority Areas is also EDAM Entity Balancing Authority Areas in which case transfer schedule changes will be referenced from the Day-Ahead Schedule for the EDAM Transfer, and will –

-(A) establish for each EIM Entity that shares an EIM Internal Intertie a to/from EIM Transfer system resource pricing location in their respective EIM Entity Balancing Authority Area;
+(A) establish for each EIM Entity that shares an EIM Internal Intertie a to/from EIM Transfer System Resource pricing location in their respective EIM Entity Balancing Authority Area;

-(B) associate with each to/from EIM Transfer system resource pricing location, a unique base EIM Transfer system resource that accounts for Energy transfer schedule changes between EIM Entity Balancing Authority Areas;
+(B) associate with each to/from EIM Transfer System Resource pricing location, a unique base EIM Transfer System Resource that accounts for Energy transfer schedule changes between EIM Entity Balancing Authority Areas;

-(C) require each EIM Entity Scheduling Coordinator to submit EIM Base Schedules and E-Tags that identifies Energy transfer schedule changes at the registered base EIM Transfer system resource; and
+(C) require each EIM Entity Scheduling Coordinator to submit EIM Base Schedules and E-Tags that identifies Energy transfer schedule changes at the registered base EIM Transfer System Resource; and

-(D) reject EIM Base Schedule changes at the to/from EIM Transfer system resource pricing location not associated with the registered base EIM Transfer system resource.
+(D) reject EIM Base Schedule changes at the to/from EIM Transfer System Resource pricing location not associated with the registered base EIM Transfer System Resource.

 (2) Settlement for EIM Transfer System Resource Changes.
-The CAISO will settle EIM Transfer system resource changes established pursuant to Section 29.11(r)(1) as –
+The CAISO will settle EIM Transfer System Resource changes established pursuant to Section 29.11(r)(1) as –

 (A) FMM Instructed Imbalance Energy or RTD Instructed Energy based on the Settlement Interval in which the E-Tag is received, without regard for other Energy types identified in Sections 11.5.1.1 or 11.5.2.2, or as an Operational Adjustment if the E-Tag is received after the end of the Operating Hour for purposes of Energy accounting in accordance with the applicable WECC business practices;

-(B) based on the difference between the E-Tag and the EIM Transfer system resource base schedule;
+(B) based on the difference between the E-Tag and the EIM Transfer System Resource base schedule;

-(C) at the relevant FMM or RTD Locational Marginal Price at each unique EIM Transfer system resource pricing location associated with the base EIM Transfer system resource; and
+(C) at the relevant FMM or RTD Locational Marginal Price at each unique EIM Transfer System Resource pricing location associated with the base EIM Transfer System Resource; and

-(D) including any contribution that the base EIM Transfer system resource might have on the RTM Bid Cost Recovery pursuant to Section 29.11(f).
+(D) including any contribution that the base EIM Transfer System Resource might have on the RTM Bid Cost Recovery pursuant to Section 29.11(f).

 (s) EIM Entity Access to EIM Sub-Entity Settlement Information.